phetdam/c-npy-demo/README.rst

 *We should forget about small efficiencies, say about 97% of the time: premature optimization is the root of all evil* [#]_.

-A small Python package comparing speed differences between NumPy's Python and C APIs that also serves as an example project for writing C extension modules that make use of the `NumPy C API`__ [#]_.
+**numpy-api-bench** is a small Python package comparing speed differences between NumPy's Python and C APIs that also serves as an example project for writing C extension modules that make use of the `NumPy C API`__ [#]_.

 .. [#] Attributed to Sir Tony Hoare, popularized by Donald Knuth.